 Helen Charman makes a radical case for what liberated mothering could be.
 Beginning with an understanding that to mother is a political act, Helen talks to author and journalist Eliane Glaser about her research into what motherhood has been, from the 1970s to the 2010s – from Women’s Liberation to austerity and how this maps mothers' fights for an alternative future.

-Iain Sinclair’s latest book, Pariah Genius, follows the life of photographer John Deakin, whose chronicles of Soho life – and the world of Francis Bacon and his friends – have so influenced our perception of that generation’s work.
-He talks to author and broadcaster Horatio Clare about why Deakin remains such a compelling figure.
+Iain Sinclair’s latest book follows the life of street photographer John Deakin, whose chronicles of bygone Soho life, portraits of bohemian Soho characters and artists are now hailed as pioneering masterpieces.
+He talks to author and broadcaster Horatio Clare about why Deakin's photographs are timeless, why the Soho he knew is gradually disappearing, and why Deakin remains such a compelling figure.

-Putting a country’s leader on trial once seemed unimaginable.
-But as journalist Steve Crawshaw makes clear in his new book – a blend of eyewitness reporting and history, including recent stories from the front lines of justice in Ukraine and Palestine – the possibilities of what can happen have been transformed.
-With host Daniel Hahn.
+Putting a country’s leader on trial once seemed unimaginable, but is that still the case in today's world?
+Journalist and human rights campaigner Steve Crawshaw talks to Daniel Hahn about his new book – a blend of eyewitness reporting and history, including recent stories from the front lines of justice in Ukraine and Palestine.

 Local poet Jane O'Brien hosts an Open Mic fundraiser event for selected charities.
 See details for how to take part.